The difference between COPD and emphysema

 For diagnosis, a doctor will review the person's symptoms, family, and medical history and will ask about exposure to lung irritants, especially cigarette smoke.

-- Other blood tests: Blood tests do not diagnose COPD or emphysema, but they can rule out other conditions or determine the cause of the disease.
+Other blood tests: Blood tests do not diagnose COPD or emphysema, but they can rule out other conditions or determine the cause of the disease.
 Lab tests can identify the genetic disorder alpha-1-antitrypsin deficiency (AATD), which may cause emphysema in up to 12 percent of all cases.

 When to see a doctor

 Knowing when to seek medical treatment for COPD and emphysema can be tricky since the symptoms may be subtle.

-- Shortness in breath that is worse or more frequent than usual
+- shortness in breath that is worse or more frequent than usual

-- Changes to color, amount, or thickness of mucus or sputum
+- changes to color, amount, or thickness of mucus or sputum

-- Mucus or sputum becomes bloody
+- mucus or sputum becomes bloody

-- Increase in coughing or wheezing
+- increase in coughing or wheezing

-- Weight gain of more than 2 pounds a day or 5 pounds in a week
+- weight gain of more than 2 pounds a day or 5 pounds in a week

-- New swelling of the feet or ankles that does not go away after sleeping with the feet up
+- new swelling of the feet or ankles that does not go away after sleeping with the feet up

-- Headaches or dizziness, most frequently in the morning
+- headaches or dizziness, most frequently in the morning

-- Fever, especially when combined with flu-like symptoms
+- fever, especially when combined with flu-like symptoms

-- Unexplained severe weakness
+- unexplained severe weakness

-- Confusion or disorientation
+- confusion or disorientation